California Professional Authorizations in Education

 Recommendation for Authorization

-Upon successfully completing and passing the coursework and Demonstration of Mastery, the candidate may apply to be recommended to the CTC for the authorization.
+Upon successfully completing and passing the coursework, the candidate may apply to be recommended to the CTC for the authorization.
 Eligible candidates are those with an appropriate active CTC designated credential.
-Out of state prepared teacher credential candidates may also be required to provide verification of basic skills to be eligible for a recommendation.
-To apply for the authorization, candidates complete the Recommendation Form on the SOE Services MyUMassGlobal site.
+To apply for the authorization, candidates should navigate to the School of Education from their student portal and complete the Credential Recommendation Request Form.
 Once the recommendation is made by the Office of Credentials and Clinical Practice (OCCP) candidates can submit the credential fee to the CTC for the credential.

 Autism Spectrum Disorders, Added Authorization